openstf/ios-minicap/README.md

+# Warning

+# This project along with other ones in [OpenSTF](https://github.com/openstf) organisation is provided as is for community, without active development.
+# You can check any other forks that may be actively developed and offer new/different features [here](https://github.com/openstf/stf/network).
+# Active development has been moved to [DeviceFarmer](https://github.com/DeviceFarmer) organisation.

 # ios-minicap

 iOS Minicap provides a socket interface for streaming realtime screen capture data out of iOS devices.
 It is built with AVFoundation and iOS Screen mirroring feature.